 Chase and Vance have been recognized by Kids Are Heroes and Peace Fund Radio’s Heroes of The Week.
 Their story was highlighted by NBC’s Education Nation’s Parent Tool Kit.
 They’ve participated in and have been highlighted by the GenerationOn’s #RulesofKindness Campaign and #JoyMakerChallenge, #NBC’s #GoalToBeGreater Challenge and #MakeADifferenceDay.
 They’ve appeared on the local Fox13 Channel twice as well as BayNews9 and CBS10.
 They’ve also addressed their student body of 1000 kids on the importance of “kindness”, encouraging each one to develop their own Rules of Kindness.

-Chase recently won the Prudential Spirit of the Community Award for the Middle School Division in Florida and will be representing his state at the national event in May.
+The boys won the EPA's President's Environmental Youth Award representing Region 4 in the elementary division.
+Chase recently won the Prudential Spirit of the Community Award for the Middle School Division in Florida and represented his state at the national event in May.
 Both boys have also been named finalists for the Charlotte Bacon Acts of Kindness Award presented by Newtown Kindness, a national award recognizing kind acts of volunteerism.

 Chase and Vance set a goal to donate over 20,000 books by February 2017 and achieved the goal on New Year’s Eve 2016.
 They now have set new goals and have big plans for the upcoming year.
 They know they can #ShareABook, #SaveAForest and #ChangeALife all through their love of reading and generosity.
 More information is available at www.readrepeat.org.
 Follow them @readrepeatorg and on Facebook at readrepeat.